-This Communication on Progress Report describes Aspen's actions to continually improve the integration of the UN Global Compact and its principles into its business strategy, culture and daily operations.
-Aspen also commits to sharing this information with its stakeholders using its primary channels of communication.
+This Communication on Progress report describes our actions to continually improve the integration of the UN Global Compact and its principles into our business strategy, culture and daily operations.
+We also commit to sharing this information with our stakeholders using our primary channels of communication.